SusmyPBnew/MysqlProject/README.md

 <li>Books:  This table for storing books details that available in all libraries ,that including fields like ISBN(<b>primary key</b>), title, category, rental price,status(we need to set "yes" or "no", author, and publisher.</li>

-<li>Customer: This table for storing customer deatails him/her buy a particular book from any library,that including fields like customer_id(<b>primary key</b>), name, address, and registration date.</li>
+<li>Customer: This table for storing customer details him/her buy a particular book from any library,that including fields like customer_id(<b>primary key</b>), name, address, and registration date.</li>

 <li>IssueStatus: This table for storing issued books by customer details,that including fields like issue_id(<b>primary key</b>), customer_id(<b>foreign key</b>), book name, issue date, and ISBN(<b>foreign key</b>).</li>